Znack/front-end-tips/javascript.md

 ```

 #### Divide logging to debug level and production level
- Sometimes it is good practice to produce some logs in production - but keep your debug warnigns away from end users
+ Sometimes it is good practice to produce some logs in production - but keep your debug warnings away from end users

 #### Try to change classes for elements, not the direct CSS properties
 ```